Linux Unified Key Setup

 The Linux Unified Key Setup, commonly known as LUKS, is a disk encryption specification created by Clemens Fruhwirth, originally intended for GNU/Linux.

+LUKS specifies a platform-independent standard on-disk format for use in various security tools.
+It aims at giving disk encryption software a documented and compatible format.
 This not only facilitates compatibility and interoperability amongst various different software, but also assures that they all implement password management in a secure and documented manner.

-The reference implementation for LUKS works on GNU/Linux and is based on an enhanced version of cryptsetup, using dm-crypt as the disk encryption backend.
+The reference implementation for LUKS works on GNU/Linux and is based on an enhanced version of cryptsetup, using dm-crypt as the disk encryption back-end.

 LUKS has been designed to conform to the TKS1 secure key setup scheme.